tomme87/imt3673-project-wiki/External dependencies.md

 }
 ```

  * thresholds.json - an additional JSON file with extra data concerning results interpretation.
-In an Ishihara test example number of plates with an answer indicating normal sight is considered; two values are used in the JSON file: normal - number of answers above this limit means "normal sight", deficiency - the number of answers below it means "red-green" colour deficiency.
+In an Ishihara test example number of plates with an answer indicating normal sight is considered; two values are used in the JSON file: normal - number of answers above this limit means "normal vision", deficiency - the number of answers below it means "red-green" colour deficiency.
 If number of given answers is between those two values - the result is uncertain.
+We use 5 seconds limit for an answer, but it could be overidden by a timeLimit attribute.
   ```
 #!json
 IshiharaThreshold
 {
-  "normal":       int,    //  expected input value for normal vision "deficiency":   int,    //  expected input value for vision deficiency }
+  "normal":       int,    //  expected input value for normal vision "deficiency":   int,    //  expected input value for vision deficiency "timeLimit":    int     //  optional, to define "show plate" time (other then default) }
 ```